 For me, it was impossible to stay sober after drug rehab without going to a halfway house in my area.
 I tried so many times to stay away from alcohol while living on my own but I never lasted very long.
 Sometimes a few months would go by but it always seemed to end with me waking up surrounded by bottles of booze and pizza boxes.
 Then finally I listened to the recommendations of my IOP and moved into a reputable halfway house and I have not had a drink since.
 My Florida halfway house was incredible.
 It provided accountability, gave me a sense of responsibility and helped me dive deeper into the AA community.

 The halfway house I went to didn’t just provide structure it also introduced me to many young men who are still my friends to this day.
 Plus, it wasn’t just a great halfway house, it was a reputable hallway house.
 The people who ran it were not doing it for the money, they were doing it to help young men stay sober.
 I wish there were more sober homes like the one I went to.
 Everyone says they have a reputable halfway house but how can you tell a reputable halfway house from a flop-house?

 What Makes a Reputable Halfway House

-Currently there is not a national government standard that oversees sober homes and hallway houses.
+Currently, there is not a national government standard that oversees sober homes and halfway houses.
 So, NARR took it upon themselves to start one.
 They are now the preeminent certification house for sober home and halfway house accreditation.

-The NARR standard clearly identifies a wide spectrum of recovery based residences, provides services and defines four different types levels of support.
+The NARR standard clearly identifies a wide spectrum of recovery based residences, provide services and defines four different types of levels of support.
 With the help of every major regional and national recovery housing organization, this uncompromised and unmatched standard was born.
-So, when you are looking for a reputable halfway house in your area you don’t need to look further than the internet, because if it doesn’t have the NARR or FARR logo you shouldn’t go there.
+So, when you are looking for a reputable halfway house in your area you don’t need to look further than the internet because if it doesn’t have the NARR or FARR logo you shouldn’t go there.
 One question remains unanswered though…

 Why Should I Attend a Reputable Halfway House in The Area